-reading time: 3 minutes- / -audience: leaders, teams and team members-

 We talk a lot about leadership, but what about teamship?

 Everybody talks about leaders and leadership.
 But what about teamship?
 I believe that company culture and performance has much to do with the team.
 It is important to know that one cannot claim leadership; a team grants it to you.
 Therefore, the relationship with the team and the relationships within the team are key to success.

-Collective action occurs when a number of people work together to achieve some common goal.
+Collective action occurs when a number of people work together (the team) to achieve some common goal.
 Probably most people would say that this is exactly what great leadership is about: help people working together so that they can achieve their common goal.

 But what about the team in total, so including the leader?
 The team is with more people and should not delegate all responsibility to only one person, the leader – this is not what granting leadership is about.

 I believe that company culture and performance depend largely on group dynamics and in particular if collective action can be achieved.
 IF it can be achieved at all.
 Because quite often, group members do not seem to be willing to achieve the same goal.
 We speak about a collective action problem.

 Four disincentives leading to a collective action problem

 A collective action problem is caused by disincentives which tend to discourage joint action by individuals in the pursuit of a common goal.
 While each group member may share common interests with every other group member, each also has conflicting interests.
 This is the root cause of the collective action problem.